Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

         1. As a First Time Vistor, I want understand the main purpose of the website.

-        2. As a First Time Vistor, I want understand the rules of the game without having to need instructions.
+        2. As a First Time Vistor, I want understand the rules of the game without having the need for instructions.

         3. As a First Time Vistor, I want the buttons to be responsive so I know they are working.

-        4. As a First Time Vistor, I want all informtion to be clearly visable on the screen.
+        4. As a First Time Vistor, I want all the informtion to be clearly visable on the screen.

-        5. As a First Time Vistor, I want to gain basic understanding of the fundamentals of JavaScript.
+        5. As a First Time Vistor, I want to gain a basic understanding of the fundamentals of JavaScript.

         6. As a First Time Vistor, I want to enjoy the game and be challanged by the games difficulty.